bergplace/Dru/readme.md

- blocks is our (https://github.com/bergplace/block-engine) which connects to cryptocurrency node, continuously extracts all blocks, resolves transactions input addresses and saves them in mongoDB for ease of use.
+ blocks is our (https://github.com/bergplace/block-engine) which connects to cryptocurrency node, continuously extracts all blocks, resolves transactions input addresses and saves them to mongoDB for ease of use.
 ## BEFORE FIRST RUN

 - make sure you have docker and docker-compose installed